 The Best Jane Austen Trips in the UK

-Jane Austen’s Home in Hampshire
+Jane Austen’s House, Hampshire

 As Jane’s birthplace, final resting place and the county in which she spent her most prolific writing years – including the penning of her first novel, Sense and Sensibility – Hampshire is a major focal point for Jane Austen fans.
 Start your trip at the Jane Austen’s House Museum and Chawton House Library, where special events in the past have included Regency-style music, dining, drama, talks, workshops and guided walks and tours, as well as Victorian cricket and a Regency Ball where you could find your own Mr. Darcy.